 3) Progress will be limited in near term to narrow types of AI (software that can learn specific problems for targeted domains) rather than general AI (software that can generalize and learn with limited and noisy data)

 5) Adoption however will be non-uniform, as use cases across functions and sectors will be largely dictated by private sector ROIs.
-In the short term, AI will likely eliminate more net jobs than it creates and further accelerate the well studied “winner take all” dynamics
+In the short term, AI will likely eliminate more net jobs and further accelerate “winner take all” dynamics.

-6) AI will accelerate a broader trend that new products will increasingly compete and generate value through their digital functionalities rather than traditional physical features – with significant implications on business models and supply chains
+6) AI will further push new products to compete and generate value through their digital functionalities rather than traditional physical features.
+This will have significant implications on business models and supply chains.

 Policies and social attitude that drives lifelong learning and entrepreneurship are key to manage society’s transition to the AI “cognitive” revolution.